 Est. 1939

-Seven decades after debuting in the Elliston Place corridor, Nashville’s oldest continuously operating restaurant in its original location is thriving.
-Under new ownership since 2013, Elliston Place Soda Shop is enjoying a resurgence in popularity without sacrificing its nostalgia: In addition to the classic milkshakes, vinyl bar stools and tableside jukeboxes, the diner’s address (which housed a grocery and a pharmacy during the Great Depression) is listed on the National Register of Historic Places.
+Eight decades after debuting in the Elliston Place corridor, Elliston Place Soda Shop is still thriving.
+Under new ownership since 2013, Elliston Place Soda Shop is enjoying a resurgence in popularity without sacrificing its nostalgia.
+Guests can expect classic milkshakes, vinyl bar stools, and jukeboxes.

 Loveless Cafe